another2020githubuser/thepyphone/README.md

 ## Get Calling
 Prerequisite: a fully updated, Internet connected Raspberry Pi 3B+.
 Ethernet or Wi-Fi is fine.
 ### Get the Installer
 Sign up for an account <a href="https://myphone2020-1.weebly.com/account-request.html">here</a>.
-It's free, no credit card required
+It's a simple form, it's free, and there is no credit card required.
+Right now, the form just sends me an email, the actual account setup process is manual.
+I'll automate the setup process as demand grows.
  <br />
 After successful account creation, you will get a link to download the thepyphone.tar.gz which contains the fully configured PyPhone software.
 Copy the installer into the home directory on the pi (/home/pi)
 ### Install The PyPhone